-Ginny Boggess enters her second season as an assistant coach at Marquette University and will be the team's primary recruiting coordinator and focus on player development for perimeter players.
+Ginny Boggess enters her third season as an assistant coach at Marquette University and will be the team's primary recruiting coordinator and focus on player development for perimeter players.

 "I am thrilled to welcome Ginny to our staff," Kieger said.
 "She has an amazing energy about her that will ignite this program and community.
 Her ability to recruit and develop players will be essential in helping build a championship program.
 Her passion for people and the game of basketball is contagious and will be a great asset as we move forward.
 "I am confident she will develop great relationships with the players and will get the most out of them every day.
 I couldn't be more excited that she is joining the Marquette Family and I know her future is very bright."